 - 2.1.8 Setting Up Replication with Existing Data

 This section describes how to set up complete replication of a MySQL server.
-There are a number of different methods for setting up replication, and the exact method to use depends on how you are setting up replication, and whether you already have data within your master database.
+There are a number of different methods for setting up replication, and the exact method to use depends on how you are setting up replication, and whether you already have data within your source database.

 There are some generic tasks that are common to all replication setups:

-If you already have data on your master and want to use it to synchronize your slave, you need to create a data snapshot.
+If you already have data on your source and want to use it to synchronize your replica, you need to create a data snapshot.
 There are different methods to create the database snapshot, depending on the size of the database and the location of the files.
 Create a snapshot using mysqldump (see Section 2.1.5, “Creating a Data Snapshot Using mysqldump”) or by copying the data files directly (see Section 2.1.6, “Creating a Data Snapshot Using Raw Data Files”).